St. John's Episcopal Church, Marion, NC

 Liturgy and Ritual

-Worship in the Episcopal Church is said to be liturgical, meaning that the structure of our worship and the prayers that we pray don’t change greatly from week to week.
-This sameness from week to week gives worship a rhythm that becomes comforting and familiar to the worshipers.
-Our worship also follows patterns that have been used in Christian worship for centuries, and in countless places, so our worship anchors us to our Christians in all times and all places.
+Worship in the Episcopal Church is liturgical, meaning that the structure of our worship and the prayers that we pray don’t change greatly from week to week.
+The word "liturgy" means "the work of the people" and is co-led by members of congregation and the clergy following the rites in the Book of Common Prayer.
+This sameness from week to week gives our worship a rhythm that becomes comforting and familiar to the worshipers.
+Our liturgy follows patterns that have been used in Christian worship for centuries throughout the world, so our worship anchors us to other Christ followers in all times and all places.

 If you have more questions, check out our Frequently Asked Questions page or contact our priest and just ask!